Amazon Prime Video: Requirements

-Prime Video is available worldwide (except for Mainland China, Iran, North Korea, Russia and Syria).
+Prime Video is available worldwide (except for mainland China, Cuba, Iran, North Korea, Sudan, Russia, Belarus, Syria and Vietnam).
 Initially it was available only to residents of the United States, United Kingdom, Japan, Germany and Austria.

 The service supports online streaming via web player, as well as apps on Amazon Fire-branded devices, and supported third-party mobile devices, digital media players (particularly Roku), video game consoles, and smart TVs.
 An Android TV app is also available, which was initially exclusive to Sony Bravia smart TVs running Android TV, and Nvidia Shield.

 Amazon had historically withheld support for Apple TV and Google's Chromecast platform.
 In October 2015, the company banned the sale of these devices on its online marketplace because they do not support the Prime Video ecosystem.
-This led to critics arguing that Amazon was displaying protectionism against devices that could be competitors to its own Fire TV products.
+This led to critics arguing that Amazon was displaying protectionism against devices that could be competitors to its own Amazon Fire TV products.
 However, in December 2017, Amazon released an Apple TV app for Prime Video, and announced in April 2019 that it would add Chromecast support to the Prime Video mobile app and perform a wider release of Prime Video's Android TV app.
 This was delivered in July 2020 as part of concessions to restore access to YouTube on Fire TV devices after a related feud with Google.

+In most countries, a Prime Video subscription can be paid for with debit and credit cards.
+Amazon Gift Card balance generally cannot be used for recurring subscription orders; however, an exemption is made for customers in Mexico.
+As of 2023, some countries (such as France, Italy, Spain, Mexico, Canada, Netherlands, Saudi Arabia, Luxembourg, Portugal) have added support for paying Amazon Prime subscription fees with Amazon Gift Card balance; however this does not apply to content add-ons such as Prime Video Channels (See: Amazon Prime#Availability).
+In August 2022, customers living in Indonesia, the Philippines, Thailand can start making payments using digital wallets (such as DANA, ShopeePay, OVO, GoPay, GCash, Maya, Rabbit LINE Pay, TrueMoney).

+In April 2020, Amazon and Apple formed a deal that allowed Amazon to process in-app payments on the Prime Video app on iOS, without using Apple's official in-app purchase mechanism.
+Apple's official in-app purchase mechanism is used when a user does not have an existing Prime subscription.
+This move was considered notable as most apps on the App Store are not allowed to use their own payment processor; in-app transactions for digital content have to be handled by Apple.
+However, in May 2022, Amazon removed the ability for iOS and Android users to make in-app purchases on several of Amazon's digital storefronts, including Kindle, Audible and Music apps, due to disputes over transaction fees.